deadbok/groenholdt.net/content/Computers/Gentoo/medion-0x820-based-nas/medion-ox820-based-nas.md

 without a drive for free.
 I wanted to put a 2.5" disk in it, and use it as a web-server.
 The NAS runs Linux, and the sources are [here](gpl_source_md86407.exe).

-I did a large part of the installation using a SATA to USB converter, since the first part is done on a regular Gentoo x86/x64 PC.
+A large part of the installation was done on a regular Gentoo x86/x64 PC, using a SATA to USB converter.
 Start with a clean drive with no partitions, connected to the host computer (Not the NAS).

 During the install, I have aimed to have all files needed for a new intall,